weaviate/Verba/README.md

 OLLAMA_MODEL=<Model you want to use>
 ```

-Tested with `llama3` and `mistral`
+Tested with `llama3`, `llama3:70b` and `mistral`.
+The bigger models generally perform better, small models tend more to hallucinate or not directly answer the query.

-> Make sure Ollama Server runs in the background when using
+> Make sure Ollama Server runs in the background when using and that you don't have any documents imported when changing the model because model may have a different vector dimension which can cause errors.

 ## Cohere